 - The ODFI then debits Jekyll’s account.

-- The Federal Reserve then sorts all the ACH files, and then routes it to the Receiver’s bank – the RDFI.
+- The Federal Reserve then sorts all the ACH files and then routes it to the receiver’s bank – the RDFI.

 - The RDFI then processes the ACH files and credits the receiver’s (Hyde) account with 100$.

-The above example is that of when Jekyll pays Hyde.
+The example above is that of when Jekyll pays Hyde.
 If Hyde has to pay Jekyll, the same process happens in reverse.
-In such cases, if the Hyde has insufficient funds in his account, the RDFI processes a return.
+In such cases, if Hyde has insufficient funds in his account, the RDFI processes a return.
 The RDFI uploads the return ACH file to the ACH network, along with a reason code for the error.
 A return may be processed also due to various other reasons like an invalid account number etc.

-1. Checkout Process – Credit Card vs ACH Payments
+Checkout Process – Credit Card vs ACH Payments

 Generally, for a customer to pay via ACH, there is a double check process in place.
 The customer first raises a request to pay via ACH and then, after verifying the customer, ACH as a payment option is enabled for the particular account.
 Only then, can a customer make a direct debit payment via ACH.
 This verification includes checking the validity and legitimacy of the bank account.
 This mitigates the potential risk of fraudsters and avoids ACH returns.
 This secure process makes ACH a trustworthy option.

 For each credit card transaction, a percentage of the money involved is split across the various entities which enabled the payment.
 A major chunk of this fee is the Interchange fee.